pleger/ABME-market/README.md

 A global configuration of ABME-market is shown in Figure 4.
 Many paremeters are configurable, for example, number of agents, periods, repetions of the execution of a simulation.
 An important configuration is scenario, which a numeric value.
 This numeric value indicates which previously defined [Scenario.java](src/scenario/Scenario.java) scenario will be used.

 ## Requirements

+This project is implemented on Java (1.8.0_11) under the [IDE Intellij Idea](https://www.jetbrains.com/), which was mainly executed on a MacOS Catalina, 3,1 GHz Dual-Core Intel Core i5 with 8GB of RAM.